anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Pledge can be deceived by malicious Join Proxy announcements.
 The Pledge will only join a network to which it receives a valid voucher {{I-D.ietf-anima-constrained-voucher}}.
 Once the Pledge joined, the payload between Pledge and Registrar is protected by DTLS.

-A malicious constrained Join Proxy has a number of routing possibilities:
+A malicious Join Proxy has a number of routing possibilities:

    * It sends the message on to a malicious Registrar.
 This is the same case as the presence of a malicious Registrar discussed in RFC 8995.